yizraor/Fenwik/README.md

 # Fenwik
-simple implementation of the Fenwick tree structure, with additional methods compile with: MS Visual Studio Community 2015
+simple implementation of the Fenwick tree structure, with additional methods (created with MS Visual Studio Community 2015)